U1 to J1

 The early detection program for your child

-Every child has a legal right to 10 U examinations.
-The costs are covered by the health insurance.
-The U examinations take place in the first 6 years of life.
-The pediatrician checks at these appointments whether the child is developing according to age.
+Every child has a statutory right to 10 U-examinations.
+The costs are covered by health insurance.
+The U-examinations take place in the first 6 years of life.
+At these appointments, the pediatrician checks whether the child is developing in an age-appropriate manner.
 This includes topics such as

 • nutrition